AldeRoberge/avalonia-docs/docs/guides/platforms/how-to-use-web-assembly.md

 If you have not performed the step to install required workloads, you might encounter errors when running the app in your browser later (e.g. `System.DllNotFoundException: libSkiaSharp`) and you will need to rebuild again before the app will run.

 Keep in mind, that WebAssembly in general as a technology is limited. .NET Multithreading is not supported by any browser and is only available starting .NET 8.
 Any normal app also has to comply with Browser sandboxing mechanism.
-And while Avalonia does its best to keep performance high, any WebAssembly GUI apps in some cases might be slow or with older browsers.
+While Avalonia does its best to keep performance high, any WebAssembly GUI apps might be slow, like in some cases with older browsers.